graim/GraimLabWebsite/contact/index.md

 # <i class="fas fa-envelope"></i>Contact

 Our lab is part of the Computer and Information Science and Engineering Department at the University of Florida.
-We are located on the 5th floor of the CSE building.

 {%
   include link.html